Andrei-Aksionov/data-science-concepts/README.md

 - notebooks
   - statistics
     - _z_value_and_statistics.ipynb_: this notebook explains what are z-value, z-statistics and p-value with many charts and examples
+  - dimensionality_reduction
+    - _PCA.ipynb_: in this notebook one can find implementation of PCA from scratch, step-by-step

 ## Install packages